ProcyonOS/ProcyonBrowser/README.md

 The Procyon Browser for ProcyonOS

-## What are not supported?
+## What are not yet supported?
 * Fullscreen
-* links opening in new tab
+* Links opening in new tab
 * Arrow keys in few sites and games

 ## Current Version